Fortune Makaringe

-Fortune Makaringe (born 13 May 1993) is a South African professional soccer player who plays as a midfielder for South African Premier Division side Orlando Pirates.
+Fortune Makaringe (born 13 May 1993) is a South African professional soccer player who plays as a midfielder for South African Premier Division side Cape Town City.
 He also plays for the South Africa national football team.
 He previously played for Maritzburg United.

 Club career

 Born in Johannesburg, Makaringe started his career at Moroka Swallows before joining Maritzburg United.
 Makaringe signed for Orlando Pirates in the summer of 2019.
+Makaringe shortly left the Club after 5 years at the Buccaneers.

 International career

 Makaringe made his debut for South Africa on 3 June 2018 in a 0–0 draw against Madagascar, though South Africa went on to lose 4–3 on penalties.
 He was part of South Africa's preliminary 28-man squad for the 2019 Africa Cup of Nations but as not part of their final 23-man squad.